The 10 Best Entry-level Jobs to Pursue

 - Interpersonal skills- Most of an admin’s day is spent in interaction with various agencies and people.
 Maintaining a pleasant demeanor and a positive attitude helps you up the game.

 - Organizational skills- This is a must for you to ease your tasks without much pressure.

-- Decision making and Prioritization- Problem-solving and priority-based delegation of time are what you will have to be equipped with daily.
+- Decision making and Prioritization- Problem-solving and priority-based delegation of time is what you will have to be equipped with daily.